-Everyone has dreamed at least once of financial freedom, making a lot of money, retiring in their 30s and enjoying life.
+Everyone has dreamed at least once of financial freedom, making a lot of money, retiring in their 30s, and enjoying life.
 And some people wanted to learn how to create an app and make money to achieve that.

 In 2021, technology was advanced enough to have multiple options to build an app.
 There are a lot of resources available to build a basic Proof of Concept (POC) or basic MVP.
 Especially low code solutions to validate your ideas and attract paying customers.
 However, when it comes to scaling and offering the best customer experience, nothing beats old traditional apps development/custom solutions.

-When you are on your way to becoming an entrepreneur, one of the motivation factors and KPI, besides working for yourself, leaving the dream and so on, is the return on investment or the revenue that you can generate from your** app idea**.
+When you are on your way to becoming an entrepreneur, one of the motivation factors and KPI, besides working for yourself, leaving the dream, and so on, is the return on investment or the revenue that you can generate from your app idea.

 If you go for the clients that leave a bad review (less than 3 stars out of 5) you will find a couple of thousands (Google Play Store, for example, or Apple app store don’t display the exact number of reviews of 1,2 and 3 stars).
-Let’s assume that in total there are 100.000 bad reviews.
-If you acquire 10.000 apps users from those 100K and you sell your app idea for 100$ per year, then you make $1.000.000.
-If you subtract, let’s say, $800K for costs (software development, salaries, servers, marketing, etc) you are left with $200K app revenues per year.
+Let’s assume that, in total, there are 100.000 bad reviews.
+If you acquire 10.000 apps users from that 100 K and you sell your app idea for 100$ per year, then you make $1.000.000.
+If you subtract, let’s say, $800K for costs (software development, salaries, servers, marketing, etc.), you are left with $200K in app revenues per year.

 The hardest part is getting those 10K customers.
-But with a bit of marketing creativity and by learning why they are unhappy with Calm (you can learn that from the reviews) you can tailor your marketing strategy based on that.
+But with a bit of marketing creativity and by learning why they are unhappy with Calm (you can learn that from the reviews), you can tailor your marketing strategy based on that.
 This will increase your chances of getting those 10K customers.

-As a lot of people are saying, and this expression is starting to become overused and a cliche, “When the product is free, you are the product”.
+As a lot of people are saying, and this expression is starting to become overused and a cliche, “When the product is free, you are the product.”

 So even a freemium app or free apps can make money.
-Over here the best known product for this is Facebook.
+Over here, the best-known product for this is Facebook.
 Although it’s free to use, they make a lot of money from selling your data by displaying ads.
 There are a lot more examples and ways to monetize your free app, and we will talk about this a bit later.

 There are different ways to earn money from this type of app.
-Usually the best known ones are by selling data (your data).
-Other ways are by donations (like Wikipedia), or by selling different consulting services, like Neil Patel did with UberSuggest in the beginning.
+Usually, the best-known ones are by selling data (your data).
+Other ways are by donations (like Wikipedia) or by selling different consulting services like Neil Patel did with UberSuggest in the beginning.

 One last option that is also very spread among monetization options is the freemium model, where you have a free limited option, and if the users want access to different premium features that will make their life easier they have to pay for it.
 One product in this space is Hubspot.